Kaiseem/PointNu-Net/README.md

 ```

 ## 3. Training and Inference
-To reproduce the performance, you need one 3090 GPU at least
+To reproduce the performance, you need one 3090 GPU at least.

-Download ImageNet Pretrain Checkpoints from official [HRNet]([https://github.com/vqdang/hover_net](https://github.com/HRNet/HRNet-Image-Classification)).
+Download ImageNet Pretrain Checkpoints from official [HRNet](https://github.com/HRNet/HRNet-Image-Classification).

 <details>
   <summary>